Hands-On Fundraising

 Put the resources into it, because it could become very important!

 Years ago, I introduced a very “homemade” newsletter to the organization I worked for.
 Our donors loved it.
 How did I know?
 It was soon bringing in more gifts than our appeals had.
-And it was generating second and third gifts from our donors – including monthly donors!
+And it was generating second and third gifts from our donors, including monthly donors!

+If you haven’t added a print newsletter to your mix, you should think about it.
 You can do it – even with a small organization and sparse resources.
 Try it and let me know how it goes!

 Related